berkdurmus/berkdurmus.com/src/blogs/designing-llm-workflows.md

 2. Delegates specific tasks to worker LLMs
 3. Aggregates results and determines next steps

-This approach allows for more dynamic workflows while maintaining more control than a fully autonomous agent.
-While it was more complex than necessary for our use case (as you pointed out), it provided valuable insights into how LLMs could potentially manage their own workflows.
+This approach allows for more dynamic workflows while retaining more control than a fully autonomous agent.
+It was more complex than necessary for our case, but it offered useful insight into how LLMs might manage their own workflows.

 ### Lessons Learned

-Through these experiments, I've developed some principles for choosing between workflows and agents:

-1. **Default to workflows** for most applications
-2. **Use controlled, linear pipelines** when the stages are clear and sequential
-3. **Consider orchestrator-worker patterns** for complex but structured tasks
-4. **Reserve autonomous agents** for situations where the path is uncertain but success is verifiable
+A few principles have held up across projects.
+Default to workflows for most applications.
+Use controlled, linear pipelines when the stages are clear and sequential.
+Consider an orchestrator‑worker pattern for complex yet still structured tasks.
+Reserve autonomous agents for situations where the path is uncertain but the success condition is objective and verifiable.

 Perhaps most importantly, I've learned to avoid overengineering.
 The simplest architecture that meets requirements is almost always the best choice, and it's often simpler than we initially think.